data-in-sight/predicting-movie-revenue/README.md

 Unauthorized reproduction and redistribution without citations are prohibited.

-For the full report, please visit: https://medium.com/@all.about.equilibria/prediction-of-movie-revenue-for-film-investors-at-pre-production-stages-1b229b6a4f8a
+To read the report for this project, please visit: https://medium.com/@all.about.equilibria/prediction-of-movie-revenue-for-film-investors-at-pre-production-stages-1b229b6a4f8a

 For more information about the author, please visit: https://allaboutequilibria.wixsite.com/jiseon-park